Boating fees at work

 NSW Boating Now

-- NSW Boating Now has invested $98 million of funding for over 300 projects for new and improved recreational boating infrastructure and improved public access to waterways.
+- NSW Boating Now has allocated $98 million to more than 300 projects for new and improved recreational boating infrastructure and improved public access to waterways.
 This includes public boat ramps, jetties, pontoons, dinghy storage and car/trailer parking at boating facilities.

-- Additional funding has also been provided for other boating projects and initiatives such as slipways, riverbank erosion management and off-street parking to name a few.
+- Additional funding has also been provided for other boating projects and initiatives such as slipways, riverbank erosion management and off-street boat trailer parking to name a few.

 - Transport for NSW continues to work closely with local councils, boating organisations, community groups and other agencies to deliver the program.